Configure Dependent Reference Data in the Legacy Builder

 Step 2: Uploading your Reference Data to GoCanvas

 There are several methods to upload your file to GoCanvas.
-If you are in the Legacy Builder, a .csv file can be uploaded from within the builder or on the Reference Data & Images tab.
-If you are using the Builder or Google Sheets, all reference data files must be uploaded on the Reference Data & Images tab.
-Learn more the Google Sheets integration here.
+If you are in the Legacy Builder, a .csv file can be uploaded from within the Legacy Builder or on the Reference Data & Images page.
+If you are using the Builder or Google Sheets, all reference data files must be uploaded on the Reference Data & Images page.
+Please visit the Help Center article, "Upload a Google Sheet as Reference Data" to learn more.

 Step 3: Mapping your Reference Data to your Form Fields